freebsd/freebsd-quarterly/2020q3/cheribsd.md

 - Baseline FreeBSD improvements - We are upstreaming (to FreeBSD) our completed port of bhyve to AArch64, various bug fixes and tweaks for PCIe support, and support for the System MMU (SMMU) that will be present on the N1SDP and Morello SoCs.
-We are have upstreaming support for cross-building FreeBSD from macOS and Linux (with some limitations; see separate report on crossbuilding).
+We have upstreamed support for cross-building FreeBSD from macOS and Linux (with some limitations; see separate report on crossbuilding).
 We have also fixed implementation bugs in the RISC-V ABI.